Giving Compass' Take:

 Investors do not sacrifice financial returns when incorporating material risks affecting workers, the community, and the planet into investment considerations.
 In 2020, sustainable equity funds outperformed their traditional peers by a median of 4.3%, and sustainable bond funds outperformed their traditional peers by a median of 0.9%.

-Read the full article about investing in arts organizations by Laura Callanan at ARTS Blog.
+Read the full article about arts organizations by Laura Callanan at ARTS Blog .